 - Individual participation of natural persons.

-The legal domicile of the Association is located at the Viaduktstrasse 93-95, c/o Impact Hub Zürich, 8005 Zürich, for an unlimited duration.
+The legal domicile of the Association is located in the municipality of Zürich for an unlimited duration.

 The bodies of the Association are: